autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 The duration of the epoch period is set at genesis by the `epochPeriod` parameter, see the [Protocol](/reference/protocol) parameter reference.
 The setting can be changed by governance calling the [`setEpochPeriod()`](/reference/api/aut/op-prot/#setepochperiod) function.

 At each epoch rollover there is an evaluation of the bonded stake.
-As the last block of an epoch is finalised then:
+As the last block of an epoch is finalized then:

 - Voting power changes affected by staking transitions are applied.
 - The committee selection algorithm is run to choose members of the consensus committee for the upcoming epoch.